amoutonbrady/snowpack-solid/README.md

 ### (p)npm run build

 Builds a static copy of your site to the `build/` folder.
-Your app is ready to be deployed!
+The build uses rollup for minimum file size output Your app is ready to be deployed!

 ### Q: What about Eject?